McCloudS/subgen/README.md

 Updates:

 19 Oct 2023: And we're back!
 Uses faster-whisper and stable-ts.
 Shouldn't break anything from previous settings, but adds a couple new options that aren't documented at this point in time.
 As of now, this is not a docker image on dockerhub.
 The potential intent is to move this eventually to a pure python script, primarily to simplify my efforts.
-Quick and dirty to meet dependencies: pip or `pip3 install flask requests stable-ts fast-whisper`
+Quick and dirty to meet dependencies: pip or `pip3 install flask requests stable-ts faster-whisper`

 This potentially has the ability to use CUDA/Nvidia GPU's, but I don't have one set up yet.
 Tesla T4 is in the mail!